The average press release gets ignored by 99% of journalists.

 Most importantly, once you pick a tactic, stick to it for at least a few months before trying a new one.

-Get in touch with me for more help with creating a media relations strategy.
+Contact me for more help with creating a media relations strategy.

 Great info, not sure I have time to get it all done!
 How long does it take to execute this type of strategy?
 How long before I see any results?